david-fong/okiidoku/writings/design/puzzle.md

 1. Do the same thing as if it was a contract: when unwinding a guess, clear the deduction queue.
 It would remove queued deductions that the wasteful user didn't use before making a guess.
 Fine.
 Let it be on their heads.
 Play stupid games, win stupid prizes.

 In the end, I actually decided to make this a contract instead of a guideline.
 Rationale: There's never a good reason for an engine user to ever break the guideline.
 It really does end up simplifying the engine implementation: the engine has queues for found candidate eliminations.
 The CellClaimSym queue is special due to the cell-major representation.
 I chose to make the finding of its entries "passive" (done automatically during the process of applying any kind of found candidate elimination).
 If I want to keep it completely passive with _no_ finder function _and_ allow guesses while its queue is not empty, then I can't automatically clear it upon unwinding since it will never regenerate the lost entries.
 I've already explained why I don't like the first two solutions (which is why I don't want to implement them).

+### Candidate Elimination Independencies

+- After CellClaimSym at A, can check
+  - SymClaimCell: all houses neighbouring A for any symbols that were removed from A.

+- After SymClaimCell at A, can check:
+  - CellClaimSym: n/a
+  - LockedCands: box of A to see if any symbols removed from A can now go only in one line intersecting A.